• Skip to primary navigation

 Turkish Orange and Onion Salad Recipe

-Turkish or Portakal Salatsi orange and onion salad goes perfect with grilled kebabs or any other grilled meat for that matter.
+Turkish or Portakal Salatasi orange and onion salad goes perfect with grilled kebabs or any other grilled meat for that matter.
 Take it to your next picnic, and your friends will love you.
 This has a nice contrast of flavors of sweet and savory.

-Course Salad
+Course: Salad

-Cuisine Turkish
+Cuisine: Turkish

-Keyword fresh ingredients, healthy, low calorie, low fat, sweet and savory
+Keyword: fresh ingredients, healthy, low calorie, low fat, sweet and savory

-Cook Time 1 minute
+Cook Time: 1 minute minute

-Servings: Change to adjust-> 6 servings
+Servings: 6 servings

-Author Analida Braeger
+Author: Analida Braeger

 Ingredients